PlayEveryWare/eos_plugin_for_unity/README.md

 # Support / Contact

-PlayEveryWare EOS Plugin for Unity documentation can be found right here on GitHub.
+PlayEveryWare EOS Plugin for Unity documentation can be found here on GitHub.

 For issues related to integration or usage of the EOS Unity plugin, please create a `New Issue` under the [Issues](https://github.com/PlayEveryWare/eos_plugin_for_unity/issues) tab.